Paulette McRae, PhD

 PhD in Neurobiology - Yale University, New Haven, CT

-Assistant Director of Specialty Programs and Diversity, Office of Academic Training and Outreach Programs at CHOP’s Research Institute.
+Associate Director of Specialty Programs and Diversity, Office of Academic Training and Outreach Programs at CHOP’s Research Institute.

 The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.